ember-cli/eslint-plugin-ember/docs/rules/no-restricted-service-injections.md

 * object[] -- containing the following properties:
   * string[] -- `services` -- list of (kebab-case) service names that should be disallowed from being injected under the specified paths
   * string[] -- `paths` -- optional list of regexp file paths that injecting the specified services should be disallowed under (omit this field to match any path)
-  * string -- `error` -- optional custom error message to display for violations
+  * string -- `message` -- optional custom error message to display for violations

 ## Related Rules